-In Spring 2020, I am also co-organizing the MIT STAGE seminar.
-The topic of this semester will be p-adic modular forms.
+In Spring 2020, I co-organized the MIT STAGE seminar.
+The topic of the semester was p-adic modular forms.

 I have played piano since I was 5 years old and violin since I was 10.
 I also compose music, usually for solo piano, and sometimes for ensembles.
 I find great inspiration in playing, performing and composing.
 Below you will find pdfs (and perhaps recordings) of some of my compositions.

 Pan's March, for piano and voice (and chorus).